The ‘Aquitania’ Incident

 No. 2 Battalion – Total Strength 900

-2/2nd Pioneer Battalion under command of Lt-Col J.M.
-Williams with reinforcements from the Middle East.
+937 troops with 2/2nd Pioneer Battalion under command of Lt-Col J.M.
+Williams

-This 3rd Battalion was formed 28th February when all surplus reinforcements were allotted to this Unit.
+This 3rd Battalion was formed 28th February when all surplus reinforcements were allotted to this unit.
 This included Lt.
-Colin Blakeway and 40 of the 87 2/4th machine gunners that were transferred across from 2/3rd Machine Gun Battalion on this day.
+Colin Blakeway and 40 of the 87 X 2/4th machine gunners that were transferred across from 2/3rd Machine Gun Battalion on this day.